-As of December 31, 2021, the Company has accounted for vivoPharm as discontinuing operations.
+In December 2021, the Company's Board of Directors approved the engagement of an investment banker to seek to sell the vivoPharm business to allow the Company to focus on the development of neurological developmental and degenerative disease therapeutics.
+As of December 31, 2021, the Company commenced accounting for vivoPharm as discontinuing operations.
+In the fourth quarter of 2022, the Company sold substantially all of the operations of vivoPharm in two separate transactions.
+On March 13, 2023, the remaining vivoPharm business was sold.
 For further information, see section entitled "Discontinuing Operations" later in this Part I, and Note 3, Discontinuing Operations, to the Company's Consolidated Financial Statements included in Part II.
 Item 8 herein.